top of page

 Several of my resources are linked in this map

-I've always believed in the share and share alike idea though until a couple of years ago I wasn't aware of the OER movement.
+I've always believed in the share and share alike idea though until a few years ago I wasn't aware of the OER movement.
 It is very exciting to me as my philosophy has always been if I take the time to create educational resources and another educator or students can use them to understand math---it is great pay for the time I invested.

 I have taken activities from OER Active Calculus as well as created some of my own to use for active learning in both Calculus I and Calculus II and offer these to others in the share and share-alike fashion.
 In collaboration with what we named the Math 1010 TNG team (TNG = The New Generation), we created activities for Intermediate Algebra for active learning.